-To choose the ideal pair of ski and snowboard gloves (or mittens) for any woman, you need to consider a glove’s thickness and warmth, while keeping in mind the importance of allowing for adequate dexterity.
+To choose the best ski gloves for Women (or mittens) for any woman, you need to consider a glove’s thickness and warmth, while keeping in mind the importance of allowing for adequate dexterity.

 With there being so many options available, how do you know which ones to buy?

 So make it easy to choose a great pair of ski gloves or mittens we tested and evaluated 14 of the highest rated gloves and mittens and evaluated them based on price and performance.

 - Burton Women’s Gore-Tex Gloves